Federal Law 42 USC 1983

 The statute (law) under which most civil rights actions are brought is 42 U.S.C. § 1983.

 Read the Law: 42 U.S.C. § 1983

-This is a "plain English" version of the section of the federal law under which most civil rights actions are brought.
+This is a "plain English" version of the section of 42 U.S.C. § 1983.
 Because it does not describe the precise legal meanings of some of the terms used in the law itself, this definition is not complete.
 However, it will give you a general idea of what the law provides:

-This law applies to situations where a person, who has been given authority by the law, deprives another person in the United States of rights or privileges that the second person has been given by the US Constitution or by federal or state law.
+This law applies to situations where a person, acting under the “color of state law,” deprives another person in the United States of his rights or privileges under the US Constitution or federal law.
 The person who believes that s/he has been harmed in this way may sue in court.